yongxianLiu/RRCANet/README.md

-# RRCANet
+# Recurrent Reusable-Convolution Attention Network for Infrared Small Target Detection

-Pytorch implementation of our
+Pytorch implementation of our RRCANet

 ## Requirements